svisser/logaugment/README.rst

 logaugment
 ==========

-Python library for augmenting log records with additional information
+Python logging library for augmenting log records with additional information.

 If you need to add custom keys to your Python logging strings you can either add them to each logging call: